 While you can definitely succeed in school without strong visual memory, your visual memory helps a lot.
 For elementary students, visual memory is key to memorizing math facts and sight words.
 As students progress in school, visual memory becomes increasingly important in subjects like geometry, algebra, and science, where you need to remember patterns, shapes and diagrams of multi-step processes.
 While it’s true that technology is a good enabler so that students don’t need to memorize nearly as much as they did in the past, math facts efficiency is still key to long-term math success.
 Accurately and efficiently recalling what you’ve seen before is the first step in making connections and learning.

 Is my student struggling with Visual Memory?

 Signs of a student struggling include difficulty with math facts or sight words.
 Do they have difficulty recognizing a place they’ve been or a picture or person they’ve seen before?
 Students who might readily understand new concepts but often say “I forget” might be struggling with visual memory.

-How do I know if my student needs help with Visual Memory?
+How do I know if my student needs help?